pjcampbe11/SharpML/README.md

 # SharpML

-//Will keep private on personal GitHub until the code is fully understood.
-Goal would be to mv to CodeCommit.
-I think if we can get to a place where we can leverage custom AI models built to carry out various attacks, many of mics will be dropped \0/

 INSTRUCTIONS
 This is the Machine Learning module used by SharpML software, and can be used to retrieve the following information: